 Local Cheesesteak Bowl

 This dish is a tribute to all of my Philadelphia friends and family as we kickoff a different type of 2020 football season!
-I’ve heard from many that watching football on TV and other sports has felt like one of the only semi normal things of this year.
+I’ve heard from many that are watching football and other sports on TV has felt like one of the only semi normal things of this year.
 Admittedly, I am not a die hard sports fanatic but I will always make an appearance for the food.
 Especially, Philadelphia Cheesesteaks!

-This dish is a locally sourced and healthier twist on your traditional Philadelphia Cheesesteak.
+This dish is locally sourced and a healthier twist on your traditional Philadelphia Cheesesteak.
 The chipped steak is from Goose Lane Egg Farm, mozzarella from Conebella Farm, and vegetables from Taproot Farm.
-I cut the bun out of this dish and incorporate a steamed kale base (may sound like a strange combination, but I guarantee it won’t disappoint!).
-The onions, peppers, steak and cheese are all made on sheet pans, so you can easily scoop the contents into a bun or roll if desired.
+I but the bun out of the dish and incorporated a steamed kale base.
+This may sound like a strange combination, but I guarantee it won’t disappoint!
+The onions, peppers steak, and cheese are all made on sheet pans, so you can easily scoop the contents into a bun or roll if desired.

-I hope you all enjoy this vegetable packed and delicious dish as much as I have!
-It’s definitely the perfect easy and delicious meal to enjoy while watching some of your favorite sporting events.
+I hope you all enjoy this vegetable packed and delicious dish as much as I have.
+It’s definitely the perfectly easy and delicious meal to enjoy while watching some of your favorite sporting events.
 Happy cooking!
-View from above of organic vegetables grown at Taproot Farm, PA.
-Directions

 1. First, lightly coat two sheet pans with olive oil (I used ~2 tablespoons of olive oil per pan to prevent sticking).